PatrickKan/The-Sky-s-Beyond/PROPOSAL.md

 There will be bars for the user to track velocity, and the game will scroll based on the position of the horizontal position of the spaceship.
 Additionally, an initial loading screen will guide the user into level selection, where they can pick their desired stage.

-Additionally, if there is time, then a possibility could be to implement a shaking screen upon destruction, portals, or moving enemies.
+Additionally, if there is time, then a possibility could be to implement a shaking screen upon destruction, portals, moving enemies, or boost to stats with an upgrade or level system.